ncredinburgh/secure-tomcat-datasourcefactory/README.md

 * `algorithm`: Required - if `encryptedPassword` is used.
 The name of the algorithm used to decrypt the password.
 Must be the name of one of the algorithm installed in the JVM using the Java Cryptography Architecture.
 * `mode`: Optional.
 The mode of the algorithm (where appropriate) to decrypt the password.
 Default value is `NONE`.
 For valid options consult the algorithm documentation.
 * `padding`:  Optional.
 The padding used with the algorithm (where appropriate) to decrypt the password.
 Default value is `NoPadding`.
 For valid options consult the algorithm documentation.
-* `keyFilename`: Required - if the default `KeyFile` locator is used.
+* `keyFilename`: Required*.
 The location of the file holding the secret key to be used with the algorithm to decrypt the password.
-This file must exist and be readble by the user of the Tomcat process.
+This file must exist and be readable by the user of the Tomcat process.
 * `keyLocator`: Optional.
 The locator used to provide the decryption key.
 Default value is `com.github.ncredinburgh.tomcat.KeyFile`.
 Must be a class implementing the `KeyLocator` interface in Tomcat's classpath.
-See "Building Your Own KeyLocator" section below.
+See "Alternative KeySources" section below.

+\* - Only required if the default `keyLocator` is used.
+See "Alternative Key Sources" section below.

 Examples